 - Remove from the oven and let cool to room temprature, about 15 minutes.

 - Chop pineapple into ½-inch pieces and place in a medium bowl.
 Add the tomato, cilantro, red onion, jalapeno, salt, cumin and lime juice.
-Stir well and store in the refrigerator until ready to serve.1 Roma tomato, chopped and seeded, ½ cup chopped cilantro, ¼ cup finely chopped red onion, 1 tablespoon minced, seeded jalapeno, ½ teaspoon salt, ¼ teaspoon cumin, Juice of 1 lime
+Stir well and store in the refrigerator until ready to serve.1 Roma tomato, seeded and chopped, ½ cup chopped cilantro, ¼ cup finely chopped red onion, 1 tablespoon minced, seeded jalapeno, ½ teaspoon salt, ¼ teaspoon cumin, Juice of 1 lime

 For the Shredded Chicken: